guihen01/RestApi-JIRA-Lib/README.md

 9. JsontArrayToString() : read a json from a file (type JArray) and convert to a text (string) formated file
 10. GetServerInfo() : Get informations on Jira server
 11. GetAllProjects() : Get all Jira projects and save the list in 2 files : List-projects.json & List-projects.txt
+12. GetAllUsers() : Get the list of all Jira users and store the list in 2 files : List-all-users.json & List-all-users.txt
-12. CreateGroup() : Create a Jira group
+13. CreateGroup() : Create a Jira group

 # Pickitem() : routine